yyyzznnn/TDS-Project1/README.md

 # TDS-Project1
 ## GitHub Users in Barcelona

-This repository contains data about GitHub users in Delhi with over 100 followers and their repositories.
+This repository contains data about GitHub users in Barcelona with atleast 100 followers with maximum 500 repositories.

 ## File Structure

-1. `users.csv`: Contains information about 343 GitHub users in Delhi with over 100 followers
+1. `users.csv`: Contains information about 441 GitHub users in Barcelona with atleast 100 followers
 2. `repositories.csv`: Contains information about 27480 public repositories from these users
-3. `main.py`: Python script used to scrape the data

-## Data Collection
+## MetaData

-- Data collected using GitHub API
+- Scraped the data using GitHub API
-- Date of collection: 2024-10-31
+- Date of Date Collection: 2024-10-31
-- Only included users with 100+ followers
+- Contains users with over 100 followers
-- Up to 500 most recently pushed repositories per user
+- Up to 500 most recently published repositories by each user